 The Abraham Lincoln Library and Museum (ALLM) is dedicated to identifying, preserving, and making available the collections concerning Abraham Lincoln, his contemporaries, the American Civil War, and the study of Lincolniana.
 The ALLM promotes public awareness and appreciation of the life of the 16th President, the field of Lincolniana, and the themes and forces that contributed to the era of conflict of the Civil War.
 The ALLM supports the research needs of LMU faculty, staff, students as well as the community and general researchers.
 The ALLM promotes awareness through workshops, seminars, forums, courses, outreach programs, and research opportunities for individuals and groups to examine the collections.

-to study the life and leadership of Abraham Lincoln
+To study the life and leadership of Abraham Lincoln

-to engage new generations in understanding his dedication to equality and liberty under law and his attitude "with malice toward none, with charity for all;"
+To engage new generations in understanding his dedication to equality and liberty under law and his attitude "with malice toward none, with charity for all;"

-to educate about his vision "that government of the people, by the people, and for the people shall not perish from the earth."
+To educate about his vision "that government of the people, by the people, and for the people shall not perish from the earth."

 The Grant Presidential Collection consists of some 15,000 linear feet of correspondence, research notes, artifacts, photographs, scrapbooks, and memorabilia and includes information on Grant's childhood from his birth in 1822, his later military career, Civil War triumphs, tenure as commanding general after the war, presidency, and his post-White House years until his death in 1885.
 There are also 4,000 published monographs on various aspects of Grant's life and times.

-The Special Collections Department contains manuscripts, rare books, and other unique historical materials documenting the history of Mississippi State University, Mississippi, the South, and beyond.
+The Archives and Special Collections Department contains manuscripts, rare books, and other unique historical materials documenting the history of Mississippi State University, Mississippi, the South, and beyond.
 These materials are preserved and organized for the use of students, faculty and other researchers, and include correspondence; photographs; films; audio recordings; personal, family and business records; architectural drawings; maps; newspapers; literary manuscripts; artifacts and memorabilia; and MSU publications and records.